qusers/Q/src/QligFEP/FF/README.md

 ## impropers

-> TODO: this part isn't so clear yet... need to investigate further.
+According to Q's manual, this part is defined with the following.

 columns:
 1) atom type 1 or 0 or ? to match any atom type